xKDR/Survey.jl/docs/src/index.md

 ## Current features
 Presently, summary statistics such as `mean`, `total`, `ratio`, and `quantile` can be estimated for whole of sample as well as subpopulations/domains using this package.
 Variance estimation for these estimators are performed using Rao-Wu bootstrap[^2].
 Basic visualisations such a scatter plot, histogram and box plot can also be generated.

-The package is built on top of [DataFrames.jl](https://dataframes.juliadata.org/stable/) and all its rich set of features are available for data manipulation.
+The package is built on top of [DataFrames.jl](https://dataframes.juliadata.org/stable/) and supports a variety of features for data manipulation.
 Plots are generated using [AlgebraOfGraphics](https://github.com/MakieOrg/AlgebraOfGraphics.jl).

 ## Plans
 We plan for efficient implementations of all the methods in R `survey`.
 Features for future releases will include: